cosmosgame/save-the-world/content/the-dream/overview.md

 ### Growing Up

 Before we can change the world we have to really understand and model the vastly different ways people look at the world.
 We are missing a map to help us chart our way.
-We need to go deeper than just assuming that eveyone thinks about things pretty much like we do.
+We need to go deeper than just assuming that everyone thinks about things pretty much like we do.
 They don't.
 Not even close in fact.
 And yet some how, some way we need to convince people to open their hearts wider and wider.
 How do we do that?
 First we need to meet them right where they are and talk to them in a language that works for them.
 There is a theory called Spiral Dynamics that I think is perfect for this.
 I think it works best as a story of our history.
 It describes the major stages that humanity has already gone through and offers some predictions on what wants to happen next.
 Each stage described in Spiral Dynamics builds on the next.
 We don't have to shift everyone, but we will need to shift as many people as we can before we can create the new culture that is needed.

 ### Cleaning Up